madanyc/workfront-learn.en/help/administration-and-setup/email-and-in-app-notifications/admin-set-up-event-notifications.md

 ---
 title: Set Up Event Notifications
-description: Learn how to control which email and in-app notifications [!DNL Adobe Workfront] users receive by managing event notifications.
+description: Learn how to control which email and in-app notifications users receive by managing event notifications.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial